alvin677/marsx/README.md

 # MarsX
 This is the official MarsX scripting documentation.
-MarsX uses Javascript to create game logic.

-You may use `CTRL + F` to search on this site.
+MarsX uses Javascript to create game logic.<br />You may use `CTRL + F` to search on this documentation.

 **Websites recommended to learn JavaScript at:**